 What is your food philosophy?

 My food philosophy is simple- eat foods that nourish your body and make you feel good.
 The best kind of food is food that doesn’t just make you feel good when you’re eating it, but afterwards too.
-My lifestyle is all about embracing natural, nutritious foods that taste amazing and make you feel great.
-Personally, I don’t follow any particular diet out there (e.g. paleo, vegan), I’ve just experimented and learned what works for my body and what doesn’t.
-I eat natural, whole foods (nothing processed!) and avoid refined sugar and gluten and try to limit my dairy intake.
-I made these changes gradually and took note of how my body reacted to different ingredients.
-Since finding what works for me I’ve noticed huge changes in my digestion, my skin and the biggest thing for me is my mood.
+Personally, I don’t follow any particular diet out there, I’ve just experimented and learned what works for my body and what doesn’t.
+I eat a mostly plant based diet with some fish and avoid refined sugar and gluten.
 Every body is different and it’s really worth taking the time to experiment and find what’s best for you.
 Eating well shouldn’t be about giving up things, least of all taste!

 How do I start?

 Start by making easy, gradual changes to your diet like swapping cow’s milk for almond milk or pasta for courgetti or quinoa.
 Don’t cut out major food groups all at once as this isn’t sustainable and you won’t be able to pin point changes in how you feel.
 Make gradual changes and take note of how they make you feel, if you notice benefits from certain changes then keep them up.
 Doing things gradually means you won’t feel deprived, which is much more sustainable in the long run.
 You’ll be surprised how eating well really does make you stop craving junk food, the more you do it the more you’ll love it!
 I absolutely love the way I eat, I feel so much better and everything tastes incredible.